erikologic/u-at-proto/README.md

 - **Traefik** - Reverse proxy with automatic HTTPS (Let's Encrypt)
 - **PostgreSQL** - Shared database for services
 - **Redis** - Caching and session storage
+- **OTel collector** - Dump OTel telemetries on the terminal - can be configured to ship to a 3rd party

 ### Testing